The Coracle

 NASA

-Disclaimer: The Coracle has not been to this island.
+Disclaimer: The closest The Coracle has been to this island is eating Palmerston parrot fish on Rarotonga.
 In its defence this is one of the world’s most inaccessible locations, unless you have your own yacht, it’s at least a three month round trip for the islanders to get to the dentist.

 Palmerston is located 310 miles off Rarotonga which is the capital of The Cook Islands group in the middle of the deep blue Pacific Ocean.
-When good Captain Cook landed on Palmerston in 1777 it was unpopulated, although possibly used infrequently by those great seafarers the Polynesians, who fanned out across the eastern Pacific between 830 and 1360.
-Cook named it after one of the Lords of the Admiralty but the Polynesians called it Avarau, meaning 200 harbours.
+When Captain Cook passed by in 1777, Palmerston was unpopulated, although it was used infrequently by those great seafarers the Polynesians, who fanned out across the eastern Pacific between 830 and 1360.
+The traditional finder was ocean explorer Ti, who is said to have planted the first coconut trees on what was a sandy cay.
+In doing so he cemented the land itself and provided sustenance for future visitors.
+Cook, who only landed at Palmerston out of all the group of islands that take his name, called it after one of the Lords of the Admiralty but the Polynesians called it Avarau, meaning 200 harbours.
 Remote as it is, at least you had a few options when you did finally arrive.

 The Brits were all over Polynesia like a rash by the 19th century: explorers to find the islands then traders to exploit their natural resources of coconuts, sandalwood, pearl shell and bêche-de-mer.
 With a reputation for free love (sex), sunshine and natural beauty it wasn’t long before the missionaries arrived to throw some iced holy water on proceedings.
 In this climate, the odd able seaman was tempted to jump ship and live as a renegade beachcomber thereby escaping the drudgery of rainy hierarchical old Blighty.
-William Marsters was a ship’s carpenter but around 1863 he rocked up on Palmerston with one wife (Akakaingaro), soon acquired two more (Tepou and Matavia) and later a fourth (Arehata).
-This may account for the small grin he has in the photo below but more importantly, how did he get the extra wives on an uninhabited island?
+William Marsters was a ship’s carpenter but around 1863 he rocked up on Palmerston with his wife Akakaingaro.
+He soon acquired two more, Tepou and Matavia then later a fourth, Arehata.
+This may account for the small grin he has in the photo below.
 Each wife/family was allocated a different section of the main island and intermarriage was forbidden.
 So that’s answered one concern you might have had.

 William Masters